There are 364 stations on 11 London Underground lines plus The London Overground and The DLR.

 2. I have listened to the pronunciations given on the TFL website and to the pronunciations of train announcements.
 Afterwards, I transcribed them accordingly.
 Some transcriptions have been double-checked using the Longman Pronunciation Dictionary and the BBC Pronouncing Dictionary of British Names.

 3. Other variant (or so-called non-standard) pronunciations used in Britain may be listed.
-It is important to include these variants so that non-native English speakers will understand what is meant when speaking to a British person.
+It is important to include these variants so that English learners will understand what is meant when speaking to a British person.

 4. This tool provides the pronunciation and audio for all London Underground stations.
 It also provides most of the Overground and DLR stations, however there are still a few more to add.
 This is on my to-do list!